github/docs/content/code-security/dependabot/dependabot-alerts/configuring-notifications-for-dependabot-alerts.md

 {% data reusables.repositories.security-alerts-x-github-severity %} For more information, see "[Configuring notifications](/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#filtering-email-notifications)."

-## How to reduce the noise from notifications for vulnerable dependencies
+## How to reduce the noise from notifications for {% data variables.product.prodname_dependabot_alerts %}

 If you are concerned about receiving too many notifications for {% data variables.product.prodname_dependabot_alerts %}, we recommend you opt into the weekly email digest, or turn off notifications while keeping {% data variables.product.prodname_dependabot_alerts %} enabled.
 You can still navigate to see your {% data variables.product.prodname_dependabot_alerts %} in your repository's Security tab.
-For more information, see "[Viewing {% data variables.product.prodname_dependabot_alerts %} for vulnerable dependencies](/github/managing-security-vulnerabilities/viewing-and-updating-vulnerable-dependencies-in-your-repository)."
+For more information, see "[Viewing and updatng {% data variables.product.prodname_dependabot_alerts %}](/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts)."

 ## Further reading